FreelanceForge/DataScience/README.md

 We also analyzed our predictions using appropriate metrics.

 We also tried the artifical neuron network (ANN) where we achived 79 percent accuracy.

+# Project :: Mobile Price Prediction System
+## Project Description
+Bob, the visionary founder of a burgeoning mobile company, recognizes the fierce competition in the market and understands the pivotal role data science plays in gaining a competitive edge.
+In an effort to strategically position his products, Bob has initiated a Mobile Price Prediction System.
+This sophisticated system analyzes diverse features of mobile phones to predict their price range, enabling Bob's company to offer competitive products against industry giants like Apple and Samsung